Doceo Support Center

 Color Difference Between Monitor and Printer

 To explain, the difference between printed images and images on a computer monitor in the simplest terms possible is, it’s all about light.
 The fact is, you can’t print light.
 Images on a monitor are composed of light-emitting diodes in the form of pixels.
 However, printers work with paper, which is not made up of light and pixels.
 Printers are forced to work with dyes and pigments to replicate colors on paper.
-Each device uses different technology to create the finished product, sometimes resulting in the mismatching of colors.
+Each device uses different technology to create the finished product.
+This sometimes results in the mismatching of colors.

 RGB vs. CMYK

-Computer monitors use RGB color modes to create colors on the screen, while printers rely on CMYK color modes to put colors on the paper.
-RGB mixes the primary colors of red, green and blue in different quantities to create the colors on your screen.
-The RGB gamut is composed of every color that exists in light, therefore the pixels on a monitor can each display close to 17 million colors.
-On the other hand, CMYK creates color by combining four base colors: cyan, magenta, yellow and black in varying degrees.
+On the other hand, CMYK creates color by combining four base colors: cyan, magenta, yellow, and black in varying degrees.
 This limits the distinct colors that can be created using CMYK to only a couple of thousand.
 Colors from your monitor are being converted from RGB to CMYK during the printing process.
 Because of CMYK’s limited color options, oftentimes the printed colors will be duller and darker than those you see on your screen.
-Because of the technology they rely on to print, printers cannot replicate all the colors a monitor can display.

 How to Match Print Color to Screen